 What is mind?

-Throughout history, many philosophers and scientists have discussed the relationship between mind and brain.
+Throughout history, many philosophers and scientists all over the world have discussed the relationship between mind and brain.

 The concept of mind is understood in many different ways by many different cultural and religious traditions.